swiftlang/swift/docs/valref.rst

 2. Make non-copyable ``val``\ s legal, but not copyable, thus infecting their enclosing object with non-copyability.
 3. Like #2, but also formalize move semantics.
 All ``val``\ s, including non-copyable ones, would be explicitly movable.
+Generic ``var`` parameters would probably be treated as movable but non-copyable.

 We favor taking all three steps, but it's useful to know that there are valid stopping points along the way.